-During the year ended 31 December 2022, certain business activities of the Group such as advertising services, certain value-added telecommunications services and content production services which were initially/are categorised as restricted foreign investment businesses under the laws and regulations of the People's Republic of China ("PRC") ("Restricted Businesses") have been carried out by the Group (and certain of its associated companies) through Contractual Arrangements (as defined below).
+During the year ended 31 December 2023, certain business activities of the Group such as advertising services, certain value-added telecommunications services and content production services which were initially/are categorised as restricted foreign investment businesses under the laws and regulations of the People's Republic of China ("PRC") ("Restricted Businesses") have been carried out by the Group (and certain of its associated companies) through Contractual Arrangements (as defined below).
 The Group has entered into a series of contractual agreements ("Contractual Agreements") with certain PRC nationals to control the relevant entities incorporated in the PRC ("PRC Domestic Companies") that carry out the Restricted Businesses, pursuant to which all economic benefits and risks arising from the business operation of such PRC Domestic Companies are transferred to the relevant subsidiaries of the Company ("Contractual Agreements").
-The identities of the principal PRC Domestic Companies that have the Contractual Agreements in place and the key provisions of the principal Contractual Agreements.
+The identities of the principal PRC Domestic Companies that have the Contractual Agreements in place and the key provisions of the principal Contractual Agreements are set out in pages 184 to 185 (inclusive) of the consolidated financial statements.